AVeselovski/le-portfolio/README.md

 ### Content management

 All resources - "posts", projects (and tags) can be created, updated and deleted.
-About section can be updated as well.
+About section can be updated.
 "Pinned" resources will be displayed on the front page.

-All create, update and delete API routes are protected.
+Create, update and delete API routes are protected.

-## Limitations

-Time, will & effort.

-## Future updates (unlikely)
+## Future updates

 There won't be.
-This project served its purpose.
+This project was just for trying things out and served it's purpose.